ElcoLuijendijk/beo/readme.md

 ## Model output

-* After each model run, the modeled temperature field and (U-Th)/He data are stored in the directory ``model_output`` as a .pck file, which can be read using Python's pickle module and which can be used by a separate script to make figures.
+* After each model run, the modeled temperature field and (U-Th)/He data are stored in the directory ``model_output`` as a .pck file, which can be read using Python's pickle module and which can be used by the script [make_figures.py](make_figures.py) to make figures.
 * Beo saves a comma separated file containing the input parameters and a summary of the results for each model run and each timestep in the same directory.
 * Beo also contains an option to save modeled temperature and advective flux to a VTK file, which can be used for visualization using software such as Paraview and Visit.

 ## Making figures

-The script ``make_figures.py`` will make a single figure of the final temperature field for output files (with extension .pck) found in the directory ``model_output``.
+The script [make_figures.py](make_figures.py) will make a single figure of the final temperature field for output files (with extension .pck) found in the directory ``model_output``.
 After running this script you will be prompted to select the output file that you would like a figure of.
-The file ``model_parameters/figure_params.py`` contains a number of parameters that control the figure, such as which timeslices to show, the min. and max. coordinates of the area to show, etc..
+The file [model_parameters/figure_params.py](model_parameters/figure_params.py) contains a number of parameters that control the figure, such as which timeslices to show, the min. and max. coordinates of the area to show, etc..
 The resulting figure is saved as a .png file in the same directory as the model output file.

 # License